lm2343635/Grouper-Server/README.md

 (1)`group/register`

-   - Register a new group in this untrusted server.
+   - Register a new group in an untrusted server.
    - method: POST
    - param:
       - id(String): group id
       - name(String): group name
    - return:
-      - masterkey(String): master key for group creator
+      - masterkey(String): master key for the group owner
    - error:
       - ErrorGroupExsit(1011): Group id is exist in this server.
       - ErrorGroupRegister(1012): Register group error.